OTI Festival 2000: Location

 Centro de Convenciones, Acapulco – host venue of the OTI Festival 2000.

 The Organización de Televisión Iberoamericana (OTI) designated Televisa as the host broadcaster for the 28th edition of the OTI Festival.
 The event was initially scheduled for 19–20 November 1999 in Veracruz, but it had to be suspended due to the severe flooding that occurred in early October in the country, which devastated the city.
 Televisa, in agreement with the OTI, decided to postpone the event to May 2000, relocating it to Acapulco.
 The venue selected was the Salón Teotihuacán of the Centro de Convenciones, which is a multipurpose hall with an area of 5475 m2 within the convention and exhibition center.
 The hall had hosted the festival in 1991.

 Participants

 Broadcasters from twenty countries participated in this edition of the OTI Festival.
 The OTI members, public or private broadcasters from Spain, Portugal, and eighteen Spanish and Portuguese speaking countries of Ibero-America signed up for the festival.
 From the countries that participated in the previous edition only Colombia, the Netherlands Antilles, and Uruguay were absent.

-Some of the participating broadcasters, such as those representing Chile, Costa Rica, Cuba, and Mexico, selected their entries through their regular national selections.
+Some of the participating broadcasters, such as those representing Chile and Costa Rica, selected their entries through their regular national televised competitions.
 Other broadcasters decided to select their entry internally.

 Two performing artists had previously represented the same country in previous editions: Guillermo Guido had represented Argentina in 1988 and 1996 (winning in 1988), and Luis Fernando Piedra had represented Costa Rica in 1993.